pipidog/DFTtoolbox/README.md

 Just download the tarball.
 Unzip it and put it anywhere you want.
 Go to the folder, type:

-python setup install
+python setup.py install

-- from pipy:
+- from PyPI:

 pip install DFTtoolbox